 In fact, I wrote my own personal memoir under a pseudonym ten years ago, and the few people I shared it with had similar sentiments.
 Not all appreciated the content, but even my father (who was far from a hero in the story) reached out to compliment me on the quality of the writing.
 The memory of that moment brings tears to my eyes – that the man in my life whose approval was in shortest supply could muster positive feedback about my talent despite the relative villainy under which he’d been described.

 Writing is a passion to some; terrifying to others.
 To me it has been a tool for healing, understanding my own belief systems, and examining experiences through the wisdom of time.
+Joan Didion wrote about the importance of keeping a notebook: “Remember what it was to be me: that is always the point.”
 Through writing and later reading it back, we can review ourselves and come to terms with all the victories and defeats, the patterns and aberrations, and our place in this often-strange existence.

 I start each day with morning pages, a meditative practice adopted after reading The Artist’s Way by Julia Cameron.
 It is a sort of brain dump following the mind’s processing of the previous day’s events.
 Three pages of stream-of-thought, non-edited handwriting.
 That’s right… actual pen-to-paper transfer of words that forces me to slow down enough for clarity and thoughtfulness.
 Most of the product is garbage.
 It’s not meant to be shared with anyone, but journaling is a highly beneficial practice.